How we tested

 We wondered if the very slight oily sheen on the exterior of our darker-roasted coffee beans was a factor, so we bought medium-roast beans with extremely dry surfaces and tried again, brewing 40 espresso shots in each machine.
 This time, the beans did drop down successfully in both without our assistance (although the DeLonghi still brewed a few watery shots from too-few beans as the hopper emptied, before a light came on indicating that it needed to be refilled).
-However, these were the two most expensive machines in our lineup, at just under $1,000.00 apiece, a price that shouldn’t limit us to certain types of roasts.
+However, these were the two most expensive machines in our lineup, at about $1,000.00 apiece, a price that shouldn’t limit us to certain types of roasts.
 We can only recommend these models with reservations.

-The pod machine, the Nespresso Lattisima Touch ($374.99), was by far the easiest to use, the neatest, and the most compact on the counter—as well as the least expensive of our lineup.
+The pod machine, the Nespresso Lattisima Touch, was by far the easiest to use, the neatest, and the most compact on the counter—as well as the least expensive of our lineup.
 The crema it produced was the thickest and longest-lasting.
 But beneath the crema, the coffee itself was thin and a bit disappointing, lacking in body and flavor.
 This machine offered the fewest adjustments to tweak the outcome, so there wasn’t much we could do about it.
 Nevertheless, many of our testers felt they could forgive the slightly subpar espresso because the machine was so easy to use (and a lot of users dilute their espresso with milk and sugar).
 We recommend this machine with the reservation that while it doesn’t produce the best home espresso, it is certainly the easiest.

 That left us with two finalists.
-One was the Breville Barista ($578.00), which requires some commitment to learn and carry out the steps to brew espresso every day.
+One was the Breville Barista Express, which requires some commitment to learn and carry out the steps to brew espresso every day.
 The other was a fully automatic machine that prepared drinks with the touch of a few well-designed buttons.
-Compact, easy to understand, consistent in the high quality of its espresso, and simple to adjust so that you can experiment with settings, the Gaggia Anima ($690.06) let us enjoy espresso without having to become part-time professional baristas; it is our favorite espresso machine.
+Compact, easy to understand, consistent in the high quality of its espresso, and simple to adjust so that you can experiment with settings, the Gaggia Anima let us enjoy espresso without having to become part-time professional baristas; it is our favorite espresso machine.
 If you want push-button convenience and fantastic espresso, choose the Gaggia.
-If you are happier getting your hands on at least some of the experience of preparing your beverages, then the handsome, semiautomatic Breville Barista is just the ticket.
+If you are happier getting your hands on at least some of the experience of preparing your beverages, then the handsome, semiautomatic Breville Barista Express is just the ticket.

-We tested six espresso machines (four fully automatic, one semiautomatic, and one pod-style) ranging in price from $374.99 to $999.95.
+We tested six espresso machines (four fully automatic, one semiautomatic, and one pod-style) ranging in price from about $400.00 to about $1,000.00.
 We used Peets Arabica Mocha Java, a dark roast with chocolaty notes.
 For the Nespresso pod machine, we chose its proprietary roast, Arpeggio, the closest match to the Peets coffee.
 All models except for the pod-style machine had built-in coffee grinders, and all had the capability to produce frothed milk for cappuccino and other milk-based espresso drinks.
 We indicated which machines offer a small chute and scoop for making a single cup of preground coffee, as well as a platform for holding and passively warming cups.
 We measured the maximum height of the space beneath the espresso-dispensing spouts to determine the tallest cup size you could use on each machine.
 We rated the machines on coffee quality, milk frothing, ease of use, and cleanup.
 All machines were purchased online, and they appear in order of preference.